tobi-or-not-tobi/app-iframe-loader/README.md

 # iframeloader
 iframeloader is a small js library that can be used to load a URL in an iframe.
-It will generate and append an iframe and provides some communication between the hosted page and iframe.
+The purpose is to generate the iframe on the fly and support any interaction and communciation between the hosted page and the iframe.

+iframeloader is written in typescript and will be compiled in JS (es5)

 ## Features
 - Multiple frames can be generated